 Food and Drug Administration Trainings

-In 2011, CAFSP was awarded a $6.6 million multi-year grant from the US Food and Drug Administration to support development of a national food safety and training curriculum.
-CAFSP’s grant, which is designed to address training needs for food and agriculture officials identified in the Food Safety and Modernization Act, is addressing Special Processes at retail, HACCP, and food issues associated with natural and technological disasters.
-Additional areas of concern to food regulatory officials will be addressed over the course of the five year grant.
-The trainings developed through this grant are utilizing both web-based and instructor-led courses.
+In 2011, CAFSP was awarded a $6.6 million multi-year grant from the FDA to support development of a national food safety and training curriculum.
+CAFSP’s grant, which is designed to address training needs for food and agriculture officials identified in the Food Safety and Modernization Act, is addressing Special Processes at retail, Hazard Analysis and Critical Control Points (HACCP), and food issues associated with natural and technological disasters.
+Additional areas of concern to food regulatory officials will be addressed over the course of the five-year grant.
+The trainings developed through this grant are utilizing both online and instructor-led courses.

-The Center has developed several web-based courses for food regulators focusing on food processing safety.
-Our approach is to creatively integrate the subject matter content into an enhanced distance learning experience, rather than create a web-based training that simply provides the course content for the participants to read or listen to with little participatory interaction.
-These web-based courses use a wide variety of resources, such as multimedia, hyperlinks to pertinent reports, publications and websites that are geared to create an effective, efficient learning experience.
+CAFSP has developed several online courses for food regulators focused on food processing safety.
+Our approach is to creatively integrate the subject matter content into an enhanced distance learning experience, rather than create online training that simply provides the course content for the participants to read or listen to with little participatory interaction.
+These online courses use a wide variety of resources, such as multimedia, hyperlinks to pertinent reports, publications, and websites that are geared to create an effective, efficient learning experience.